MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 ...
 ```

-## Integrating Problem with the MOEA Framework
+### Step 4 - Integrating Problem with the MOEA Framework

+The Makefile we ran above also creates a Java JAR file, such as `TestProblem.jar`, that we can use to integrate
-Copy the `.jar` file, in this example `TestProblem.jar`, into the `lib/` folder used by the MOEA Framework.
-If using an
+this problem with the MOEA Framework.
+Simply copy this JAR file into the MOEA Fraemwork's `lib/` folder so it is
-IDE like Eclipse, you must also add this `.jar` to the build path.
-At this point, the new problem is discoverable
+discoverable on the classpath.
+If using an IDE like Eclipse, you must also add this JAR to the build path.

-and can be used like any other:
+Once set up, we can reference this new problem as we would any other:

 ```java
 TestProblem problem = new TestProblem();